SeanShubin/documentation/end-to-end-tests.md

 # End to End Tests

+## Early adopter of unit testing
+- conventional wisdom was that you would get fired for writing tests instead of working on features
+- turns out that the cost of unit tests was an illusion, as they give you the confidence you need to change code faster

 ## Consensus
 - most of us think we have consensus
 - the ideas of what the consensus was is different depending on who you ask